Uber Motion Guidelines

 02. How Uber Moves

-Uber is a brand that is about moving people forward and I wanted the motion design to reflect that.
-I took a lot of motion reference from how the app works, as well as leveraging on the current brand equity to create this motion guideline.
+Uber is all about moving people forward, and the motion design should reflect that core idea.
+I drew inspiration from the movement within the Uber app itself, leveraging the brand’s existing equity to create this motion guideline.

-At its core, the motion is simple and smooth.
-Animation is always moving from left to right, giving a sense of progress.
-The speed of the animation is loosely based on the animation that is found within the app, so there is that sense of familiarity when watching an Uber ad on YouTube to using the app.
+At its core, the motion is simple and smooth, always moving from left to right to convey progress.
+The speed of animation is loosely based on the app's animation, creating a sense of familiarity whether you're watching an Uber ad on YouTube or using the app.

 03. Wordmark

-The Uber wordmark animation is quick and simple.
-Being quick allows me to be able to squeeze it at the end of a 6 second YouTube ad.
-However when using the wordmark as an overlay for video, legibility quickly becomes an issue.
-In order to simplify things, the guideline will discourage using the wordmark as a video overlay.
+The Uber wordmark animation is quick and straightforward, perfect for squeezing into a 6-second YouTube ad.
+However, when used as an overlay on video, legibility can become an issue.
+To maintain clarity, this guideline discourages using the wordmark as a video overlay.

 04. Logobit

-The Uber logobit combines the wordmark and the bit.
-The bit is animated left to right, in line with the motion principle.
-In contrast to the wordmark, the logobit is the preferred solution as it works much better when placed over video.
+The Uber logobit, which combines the wordmark and the bit, is animated from left to right in line with the motion principle.
+Unlike the wordmark, the logobit works much better as a video overlay, making it the preferred solution.

 05. Typography